ucsb-ccs-computing/ucsb-ccs-computing.github.io/_alumni/jared_roesch.md

 group at Microsoft Research working on two experimental programming languages [F*](https://fstar-lang.org) and [Lean](http://leanprover.github.io).

-Most importantly I had the amazing fortune of being able to call many peer in CCS friends, mentors, or mentees, and many all three.
+Most importantly I had the amazing fortune of being able to call many peers in CCS friends, mentors, or mentees, and many all three.
 I learned about the commonalities of being a passionate and excited member of field, regardless of whether it was art, literature, music, physics, math or computer science.
 I found this experience to be one of the most unique and rewarding parts of CCS,